Skaytacium/snm/README.md

 ### Why?

 The alternatives are shell scripts and don't directly link `node` in my path.
+They also have an insane amount of useless options and bash completion???
 I also wanted to learn Rust.

 ### How?